 It is almost impossible to guarantee adequate PPE protection above 90dB(A)…

 The inadequacy of PPE performance in many real-world situations is also born out by the continuing tidal wave of hearing damage claims of £400 million in one year (2014 - IFA UK deafness working party), despite (or even because of) the over-reliance on PPE without understanding the performance limitations away from the lab.
 This also brings into sharp focus the need to reduce noise levels to reduce risk, even when the levels cannot be reduced to below 85dB(A).

-As a rule of thumb, provided effective management systems are in place, most good quality PPE can be made to work up to noise exposure levels of around 90dB(A) - 95dB(A) to reduce operator exposure to below 80dB(A).
-Above this level, as an attenuation of more than 15dB is required, it becomes increasingly difficult to guarantee adequate protection.
-At noise levels above c 100dB(A), it is virtually impossible without introducing very stringent, time-consuming controls - and even then it may not be practical...
+As a rule of thumb, it has been known for decades that provided effective management systems are in place, most good quality PPE can only be made to work up to noise exposure levels of around 90dB(A) to reduce operator exposure to below 80dB(A).
+Above this level, as an attenuation of more than 10dB is required, it becomes seriously difficult to guarantee adequate protection.
+At noise levels above c 95dB(A) - 100dB(A), it is virtually impossible without introducing very stringent, time-consuming controls - and even then it may not be practical...
+INVC article

 Manufacturers' PPE data says assumed protection of 27dB.
 Assumption: we're good for 107dB(A).
 Reality: they may be providing only 3dB - 10dB of attenuation as used which means adequate protection up to only 83dB(A) - 90dB(A)...